davvda/annorlunda/predicament_landscape/The Predicament Landscape.md

 > A March 2019 statement by the [Entomological Society of America](https://en.wikipedia.org/wiki/Entomological_Society_of_America "Entomological Society of America") said there was not yet sufficient data to predict an imminent mass extinction of insects and that some of the extrapolated predictions might "have been extended well past the limits of the data or have been otherwise over-hyped"

 I wonder what to make of the quote above.
 Data can always be misleading but if we are actually risking a mass extinction of insects I don't see how taking that seriously is over-hyping.
+If what we need to change current trends is to wait for "sufficient data" to be collected then we really are fucked.

 > Why should we tolerate a diet of weak poisons, a home in insipid surroundings, a circle of acquaintances who are not quite our enemies, the noise of motors with just enough relief to prevent insanity?
 Who would want to live in a world which is just not quite fatal?
 >